SThanheiser/curriculum/README.md

-To the extent possible under law, Stefan Thanheiser (with both his GitHub Users 'SThanheiser' (private Guthub user name) and 'FiduciaGAD-SThanheiser' (corporate user name) has waived all copyright and related or neighboring rights to curriculum-translation-DE.
+To the extent possible under law, Stefan Thanheiser (with both his GitHub Users 'SThanheiser' (private Guthub user name) and 'FiduciaGAD-SThanheiser' (corporate user name) has waived all copyright and related or neighboring rights to all work under https://github.com/SThanheiser/curriculum-translation-DE.
 This work is published from: Germany.

 ***